Skip to main content

 1. Chardon, Ohio, is the county seat of Geauga County, which in 1920 had about 15,000 inhabitants. [back]

-3. Neither the mentioned letter from surveyor G. R. Hanna nor a receipted duplicate of his bill survive, and it is not clear whether his correction to the land description was related to the ongoing disputes within the Chester Cliffs Company.
+3. Neither the mentioned letter from surveyor G. R. Hanna nor a receipted duplicate of his bill survive, and it is not clear whether his correction to the land description was related to the ongoing disputes within the Chester Cliffs Club.
 Note that Chesnutt also wrote to the treasurer of Geauga County on the same date, to inquire about the taxes owed on the company's property.
 The correspondence was likely the result of the company's stockholder meeting that Chesnutt called each fall. [back]